 - Divide and conquer.
 Start out with half the food you want the first time it is passed, or when you serve yourself from a buffet.
 This also will force you to eat slower and give your stomach time to begin feeling full before you fill your plate with more food.

-- Include low calorie choices.
-Serve a relish plate with some fresh veggies so there are some lower calorie choices or select these from a Thanksgiving buffet.
-If you’re bringing a dish, bring a relish plate.
+- Make fruit and veggies a part of your plate.
+Serve a vegetable tray so there are some lower calorie choices or select these from a Thanksgiving buffet.
+If you're bringing a dish, bring some fresh fruit or vegetable salad.

 - Serve some foods separately.
 Rather than heaping the whipped cream on the pie for guests or mixing in the salad dressing, pass these higher calorie items and let people serve themselves.
 Also, include a lower calorie salad dressing choice.

 - Make your first bites of pie your best bites.
 According to psychologists, your first bites of food taste best.
-If you slow down when eating dessert, you’ll enjoy the taste more and can be satisfied with a smaller amount.
+If you slow down when eating dessert, you'll enjoy the taste more and can be satisfied with a smaller amount.
 Swallow each mouthful before taking the next bite!
-Ask for a half serving of pie … say it really looks delicious but you're too full to enjoy a whole piece.
-You might even ask if you could take the other half home, so you can enjoy it tomorrow.
+If you are becoming full, take the remaining pie home so you can enjoy it tomorrow.

 - Provide take-home containers for guests.
 Send extra food, or food people feel too full to eat that day, home with guests.
 Buy some inexpensive plastic containers or other take-home boxes.
 Avoid letting food sit out after a meal.
-Perishable food shouldn't be left at room temperature more than 2 hours (1 hour if the temperature is above 90 degrees F.
+Perishable food shouldn't be left at room temperature more than 2 hours.

-- Hit the “Pause” button on eating after Thanksgiving Day.
-The average person may gain a pound between Thanksgiving and New Year’s.
-That doesn’t sound so bad; however, people don’t tend lose all this weight and it adds up over the years.
-Return to your normal way of eating after Thanksgiving.
-Limit the number of times you load up on food during the holidays!
+- Be mindful during the holidays.
+The average person may gain a pound between Thanksgiving and New Year's.
+That doesn't sound so bad; however, people don't tend lose all this weight and it adds up over the years.
+There are usually plenty of opportunities to partake in higher-calorie foods throughout the holiday season.
+Plan ahead and check to see how hungry you are before you take your first bite.